-The details we'll require are the sex, age, date of absence, level of cover (sum insured and/or pension insured), the category the member is covered under and the medical reason for their absence.
+The details we'll require are the sex, age, date of absence, level of cover, the category the member is covered under and the medical reason for their absence.
 We'll review this information and advise you whether these individuals will need to be individually assessed before they can benefit from the change in policy design.

 The same requirements apply if you wish to include a group of employees as a result of a TUPE.
-You must also provide details of the number of TUPE employees and their total benefit (sum insured and pension insured), the current automatic acceptance limit and full details of any employee who has had benefit declined or postponed.
-In addition you must tell us of any employees who travel on business to, or are seconded to countries that we regard as high risk.
+You must also provide details of the number of TUPE employees and their total benefit, the current automatic acceptance limit and full details of any employee who has had benefit declined or postponed.
+In addition you must tell us of any employees who travel on business to or are seconded to countries that we regard as high risk.
 An up to date list of these countries can be found on our website here.
 We'll then assess the potential impact that including these individuals has on the existing policy and advise if we're willing to provide cover for them or if we need further information before we can make a decision.

-2.2.2 What happens if the automatic acceptance limit is exceeded or doesn't apply?
+2.2.2 What happens if the automatic acceptance limit is exceeded or does not apply?